 Our Lady of Fatima Catholic School follows the Common Core State Standards for the core curriculum as directed by the Catholic Schools Office of the Diocese of Stockton.

-Students in grades 1-8 participate in foreign language using Rosetta Stone curriculum.
+Students in grades TK-8 participate in foreign language using Rosetta Stone curriculum.
 Rosetta Stone can be accessed at school or home using any device with internet access.

-Our Lady of Fatima Catholic School incorporates music into various subjects in grades K-8.
+Our Lady of Fatima Catholic School incorporates music into various subjects in grades TK-8.

 The Children’s Choir offers students an opportunity to share their gift of music with our school and parish communities.
 The choir leads a number of liturgical celebrations throughout the year.